A Lipschitz spaces view of infinitely wide shallow neural networks: Spaces of continuous functions with controlled growth

-In this setting, using the Banach-Alaoglu theorem, we can directly conclude existence of minimizers for problem~\eqref{eq:risk_w_KR}.
-In fact, $F\circ \mathcal{A} + G^w_{\alpha,\beta}$ is lower semicontinuous with respect to the weak$^*$ topology and, by Banach-Alaoglu, its sublevel sets are weak$^*$ compact.
+In this setting we can directly establish existence of minimizers for problem~\eqref{eq:risk_w_KR}.
+In fact, $F\circ \mathcal{A} + G^w_{\alpha,\beta}$ is lower semicontinuous with respect to the weak$^*$ topology and, by the Banach-Alaoglu theorem, its sublevel sets are weak$^*$ compact.